Last updated on April 18th, 2021 at 10:26 am

 The planning should include a realistic timeframe for the work; most IT relocation services would indicate that the move can be managed over a weekend.
 However, the manager in charge of the move needs to provide certain information to the relocation service to make this possible, such as a number of goods lifts available, a number of ramps available, access to and from the office, access to the electrical switchboard, priority for which pieces of hardware to be working on day one after the move, etc. It must also be borne in mind that for most moves cabling is required, which takes time as it may necessitate ceiling access.
 If new cabling is to be undertaken, it’s likely that the landlord of the new building will need to be consulted.
 Again, it makes sense to leave such discussions to the relocation company.

 Every IT relocation company would assemble all assets, connect them and of course, test them.
 In the case of desk PC and e-mails, this is reasonably straightforward.
 Where the time is needed is for server racks, the integration of all systems, especially with a focus on security.

 A successful move boils down to detailed planning.
-Create a plan with a timescale and realisable objectives.
-Identify what information an IT relocation company needs, visualise the first day after the move and state what needs to be working and what the priorities are.
-Communicate to the IT company what hardware needs moving and classify the different software which needs to be backed-up and safely moved.
+Create a plan with a timescale and realizable objectives.
+Identify what information and IT relocation company needs, visualize the first day after the move, and state what needs to be working and what the priorities are.
+Communicate to the IT company what hardware needs moving and classify the different software which needs to be backed up and safely moved.
 Provide all this information to the IT relocation company and request a detailed plan of how they will manage the move.